Part one:

 Through my experience in this industry with people who had never hired a drone operator, I put together this blog series to educate people on how to more effectively hire a drone operator, by knowing what questions to ask.
 Of course people who have no experience are getting rarer, but if you’re one of them, or want to fill in gaps in your knowledge – read on!

-My name is Drew Cobb, Dronewrx’s head pilot and I’ve been flying drones since 2013.
-I was working in video playback and when I saw a Phantom 1, with a GoPro 3 on a mechanical gimbal, I knew what I wanted to do with my life and have never looked back.
+Hi, my name is Drew Cobb, and Dronewrx is my company.
+I’m also the head pilot.
+I’ve been flying drones since 2013.
+I was working in production (CSI Vegas, Chuck, Parenthood) and when I saw a Phantom 1, with a GoPro 3 hard mounted to the drone.
+I knew right then what I wanted to do with my life and have never looked back.
 At the time, there were no schools teaching drones, the drones we flew didn’t even come with cameras or video transmission built in, and there was ZERO FAA regulations.
 My first few drones didn’t have instruction manuals or online tutorials!
-You had to count how many times the lights flashed to know if it had marked the home point” In fact, when we needed to land, we hit it with a club and dragged it back to our cave.
+You had to count how many times the lights flashed to know if it had marked the home point” In fact, when we needed to land, we hit it with a club and dragged it back to our cave!
 Ahhhh the good ol’ days….

-Now here’s a YUUUUGE issue that I see all too often.
+Now here’s an issue that I see all too often.
 Productions only know that they “need a drone” and lump all UAV’s into the same category.
+Believe it or not I recently (fall 2025 I worked with a producer who had never used drones before).
 There are many drones that could be used and your budget combined with what your final output will be; web?
 TV?
 Film? will determine which one you need.

 So you don’t need a drone…